 I saw the headline on Slashdot: Forensic evidence trying to prove whether MS-DOS contained code lifted from CP/M. That got my attention, as the connection between MS-DOS and its predecessor, CP/M, is one of the great unsolved mysteries of computing.
-Unfortunately, the forensic evidence doesn’t prove a lot.

 John C Dvorak asks what war we’re waging on hackers.
 While war may not be the best choice of words, because it’s not exactly a conventional war, there’s no question there’s something going on, and we’re not winning it right now.

 But John C. Dvorak is wrong.
 This isn’t about making people pay for Internet access.
 It’s pure security.
 Toilets and drinking fountains are free because the majority of people don’t abuse them.
 The Internet can’t be wide open and free like a public restroom because when it was totally wide open and free in the 1990s, too many people abused it.
 Continue reading Securing wi-fi isn’t about price gouging

 Last week, John C Dvorak wrote about technical duds.
 And it’s unfortunate about what happened to Word macros, because at times they can be extremely useful, and not terribly difficult to use, either.
-Here’s my favorite macro–a method to join single lines.
-You’ll wonder why it never became a standard feature in Word.
-You won’t […]

 John C Dvorak lamented last week about slow web browsers.
-I’m working on a cure.